Rating the Credit of Asset-Backed Securities (ABS)

 - and performance history, especially in regard to the assets being used as collateral.

 Asset managers are an important consideration for those securities, such as collateralized debt obligations (CDOs), where the asset manager has an important role in selecting the securities, managing the portfolio, and monitoring its credit quality.
 To maintain credit ratings, the asset manager must perform various credit quality tests periodically, and if any of the tests fail, the manager must take steps to protect investors.
-The main criteria of the initial credit rating is dependent on the manager's experience, especially with the underlying collateral; the selection of assets and the credit underwriting procedures for the underlying assets.
+The main criteria of the initial credit rating depends on the manager's experience, especially with the underlying collateral; the selection of assets and the credit underwriting procedures for the underlying assets.
 Ongoing reviews of credit status will depend of the CDO's administration, and the management and performance of the portfolio.